gnosisguild/zodiac/docs/tutorial-module-exit-app/glossary.md

 * **Exit App**: an application that provides members a friendly interface to redeem a designated token from a Safe equipped with the Exit Module.

-* **Redeemable assets**: an avatar’s designated fungible or non-fungible tokens that an exiting member's can be redeem for an avatar’s claimable assets.
+* **Redeemable assets**: an avatar’s designated fungible or non-fungible tokens that an exiting member can redeem for an avatar’s claimable assets.

 * **Claimable assets**: an avatar’s assets that an exiting member can claim in exchange for the redeemable asset.